Cubans who joined July protests now face stiff sentences

 The government has not said how many of the demonstrators were arrested or charged, and did not respond to a request for comment on the trials.
 The U.S.-based human rights group Cubalex says 1,373 protesters were detained, and more than 700 remain in prison.

 Cuban court officials said in August that 67 people had been tried on relatively minor charges, such as public disorder.
-A series of trials that began in December have involved more serious charges, human rights groups say.
+Trials that began in December have involved more serious charges, human rights groups say.
 By the end of this week, about 300 protesters will have gone to court in the most extensive collective trials in decades, according to the groups.

 Rodríguez, who ran a small business repairing cellphones, went on trial last week with 20 other people who had joined the demonstration in Holguin, his sister said.
 He was accused of throwing a rock that hit a police officer in the stomach, she said.
 He has denied the accusation, she said — he told his family he simply joined people chanting “We want change.”

-Elaine Rodríguez said she does not understand why Maykel was charged with sedition.
+Elaine Rodríguez said she does not understand why her brother was charged with sedition.
 “The lawyer said that these are measures aimed at serving as an example to others.”

 The ruling is expected on Feb.
 11, she said.
 Her account, like those of other relatives, could not be independently confirmed.